jroberts9495/InternRobotProject/README.md

 # Borrowed Licensing Information

-The following files were written by MBot as a part of their Crab Walk example:
+The following files were written by Makeblock as a part of their Crab Walk example:
  - src/MeBarrierSensor.cpp
  - src/MeBarrierSensor.h
  - src/MeCollisionSensor.cpp